35 Top Fishing Lakes in Texas: Expert Guide (July 2026)

 Texas stands as the undisputed champion of bass fishing in America, boasting over 1,100 public lakes that produce more trophy largemouth bass than any other state.
 From the legendary waters of Lake Fork to the rising star O.H.
 Ivie, the Lone Star State offers year-round fishing opportunities that draw anglers from around the world.

-This comprehensive guide reveals the top 35 fishing lakes in Texas, complete with interactive maps, trophy bass records, and expert insights.
+This comprehensive guide reveals the top 35 fishing lakes in Texas for 2026, complete with interactive maps, verified trophy bass records, and expert biologist insights.
 Whether you're hunting for that ShareLunker-sized bass or seeking the perfect family fishing spot, you'll discover exactly where to cast your line for the best results.
+For more detailed information on specific trophy lakes, see our in-depth guide to Texas bass lakes.

 Interactive Map of Top 35 Fishing Lakes in Texas